Nat-D/varuna-hackathon/README.md

 4. Run `python train.py --name "my_model" --save` to train and save your model.
 5. Run `tensorbaord --logdir=runs` to visualize the training.

+### Use pretrained model to predict the test shape

+1. Edit both raster_path and testing_shape_path in `generate_test_mask.py`
+2. Run `python generate_test_mask.py` to generate mask for each polygons with index numbers in the testing area
+3. Edit the model path and the combined all spectral path in test.py
+4. Run `python test.py` to generate the output csv file.

 ### Code Structure

 1. train.py :